FETS Benchmark: Foundation Models Enable Scalable and Generalizable Energy Time Series Forecasting: Acknowledgements

 \section{Acknowledgements}

-The authors thank the open-source community for providing the tools and libraries this work builds on, including Chronos, TimesFM, TiRex, FlowState, XGBoost, and random forest.
+The authors thank the open-source community for providing the tools and libraries on which this work builds, including Chronos, TimesFM, TiRex, FlowState, Toto, TabPFN, XGBoost, and RAPIDS cuML (random forest).
 We further thank all data providers for making their datasets publicly available, enabling reproducible research in the energy domain.
 The initial idea for this work emerged during the first author's prior collaboration with the TiRex development team at Johannes Kepler University Linz (JKU), whose pioneering work on zero-shot time series forecasting provided the key inspiration for this research.
-The work was subsequently realized and further improved at Weihenstephan-Triesdorf University of Applied Sciences within the smartBattery project, funded by the Deutsche Bundesstiftung Umwelt (DBU) under grant number \texttt{40164-01} and co-funded by Bayernwerk Netz GmbH.
+Building on this, the work was subsequently realized and further improved at Weihenstephan-Triesdorf University of Applied Sciences within the smartBattery project, funded by the Deutsche Bundesstiftung Umwelt (DBU) under grant number \texttt{40164-01} and co-funded by Bayernwerk Netz GmbH.
 The smartBattery project investigates AI-based methods for the grid-serving integration of large-scale battery storage systems.
-Within this context, the present work contributes universal and generalizable forecasting approaches -- including envelope-based predictions -- as a foundational step toward the implementation of dynamic grid tariffs.
+Within this context, the present work contributes universal, generalizable forecasting approaches -- including envelope-based predictions -- as a foundational step toward the implementation of dynamic grid tariffs.